tsnellgrove/dark_castle3/doc/to_do.md

 *** Var and Method Naming Conventions ***
 - general:
 	- use singular, not the pluaral form of words in variable names (e.g. use 'object_lst', not "objects_lst')
-	- avoid the term 'scope' since there are different scopes for different actions... prefer terms like 'is_vis'
+	- avoid the term 'scope' since there are different scopes for different actions... prefer terms like 'vis'
 	- do NOT reference the class in the attribute - the attribute will always appear w/ the class: creature.state vs. creature.creature_state
-	- do NOT attempt a rigorous and exhaustive naming conventions - this way lies madness and very long vars.
-Embrace function / method context!
+	- do NOT attempt a rigorous and exhaustive naming convention - this way lies madness and very long vars.
+Embrace function context!
 	- be biased towards shorter vars; bend naming rules as needed to achieve shorter vars; shorter vars == more readable code!
 	- use consistent attribute and method naming across classes whenever possible - especially classes that could be grouped together.
 		- This approach allows for easy itteration across an amorphous list of objects.
 - classes:
 	- prefer generic naming for classes (e.g. Container and Surface vs. Chest and Shelf)
 	- class attributes should be named after physical features of the class, NOT their expected data types: hand_lst, bkpk_lst, worn_lst
-		- class data types can be grouped via methods whose naming denotes the data type: vis_lst, all_lst, mach_lst
+		- class data types can be grouped via methods whose naming denotes the data type: vis_lst, mach_lst
 - attributes:
 	- prefixes:
 		- 'is' for bools